DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Lab 1 - Design and Build a simple API Proxy/README.md

 Many API providers describe their
 APIs via informal mechanisms - for example a markdown document that shows typical requests and the responses.
 An alternative is to formally specify a “contract” for the interface, which  describes all  of the requests and responses in an interface, in a standard, machine-readable format.
-This isn't a new idea; it's been used in interface description languages in many frameworks.
+This isn't a new idea; it's been used in interface description languages in many frameworks, ever since the first two programs were hooked together.
 Formal specification of an interface has its advantages: using the description, tools can generate server stubs, client libraries, testing harnesses.

 There have been multiple proposed standards for describing APIs, but the most popular is called [*OpenAPI Specification*](https://openapis.org/specification) .
 (The OpenAPI Specification was formerly known as